-In accordance with Government Auditing Standards, we have also issued our report dated April 23, 2020 on our consideration of Carroll, Jo Daviess, and Stephenson Counties Regional Office of Education #8's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and not to provide an opinion on the effectiveness of Carroll, Jo Daviess, and Stephenson Counties Regional Office of Education #8's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Carroll, Jo Daviess, and Stephenson Counties Regional Office of Education #8's internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated February 23, 2021 on our consideration of Carroll, Jo Daviess, and Stephenson Counties Regional Office of Education #8's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Carroll, Jo Daviess, and Stephenson Counties Regional Office of Education #8's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Carroll, Jo Daviess, and Stephenson Counties Regional Office of Education #8's internal control over financial reporting and compliance.

-SIGNED ORIGINAL ON FILE
+ORIGINAL SIGNATURE ON FILE

-Clinton, Iowa April 23, 2020
+Clinton, Iowa February 23, 2021